Smith-Cruise/cs-tracker/README.md

     latest_total,
     (prev_total - latest_total) AS total_num_decrease
 FROM pivoted
-WHERE latest_total IS NOT NULL AND prev_total IS NOT NULL ORDER BY total_num_decrease DESC
+WHERE latest_total IS NOT NULL AND prev_total IS NOT NULL AND yyypSellPrice > 500 ORDER BY total_num_decrease DESC
     LIMIT 50;